 Direct access is one of the key elements for competition on the fixed market.
-Despite the incumbent's dominance in the access market, direct access from alternative operators continued to grow strongly, up by 5 percentage points from July 2007 to July 2008 and reaching 19.6% of European subscribers.
+Despite the incumbent's dominance in the access market, direct access from alternative operators continued to grow strongly, up by around 4 percentage points from July 2007 to July 2008 and exceeding 18% of European subscribers.